zakkarry/retraktarr/README.md

 ## Configuring reTraktarr

 `reTraktarr` uses a config file, named `config.conf` to get many of its settings.
-However, some of these are able to be overridden with the arguments you pass.
+However, some of these can be overridden with the arguments you pass.
 You can run `python3 retraktarr.py` at any time to see the available options.

 To generate the config template, simply run `python3 retraktarr.py` in a directory without a `config.conf` file present.